Iloprost

 • Not enough is known regarding the possible side effects of iloprost.
 If you plan to become pregnant, it is important to discuss this with your doctor, as each case is different.

-• You should not breastfeed when taking iloprost.
+• You should not breastfeed while you are being treated with iloprost.